-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower than in the previous 3 years was -0.76, -032 (algorithm significantly increased on teacher grades) and -0.56 respectively.
+The performance of disadvantaged pupils was lower than in the previous 3 years was -0.76, -032 (algorithm significantly increased on teacher grades) and -0.56 respectively.
 The general trend for disadvantaged performance is improving in key areas of the curriculum.
+This year, the first since 2019 at -0.76 with public exams PP performance had improved to NA level at -0.5.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all of our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes points primarily to Covid-19 impact. which disrupted all of our subject areas to varying degrees.
 As evidenced in schools across the country, partial closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree that we intended.
+The academic year 2021-22 also saw a return to partial closures for full year-groups due to spikes in Covid infection rates amongst staff and students in the Spring term.
 The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure, which was aided through the use of Microsoft Teams.
 The academy was able to provide a remote learning experience that was comparable with being in the academy with access to live support for all timetabled lessons and resources that gave links to the curriculum; what and how content is taught, providing students with a virtual exercise book and links to wider reading/challenge tasks.
 This was complemented by our pastoral response; a virtual tutor group programme, frequent communication with students by our year teams, providing access to devices and hard copies of resources such as our knowledge organisers where needed.
 Our approach to remote learning in lockdown informed a new and more effective method for setting and feeding back on homework on return to school.
-We are in the process of implementing this system.
+This underpins our homework strategy.
+We have also codified our approach to the Open Way to Teaching and Learning and behaviour in order to meet individual needs.
+We have implemented a cycle of plan, review, do; calendared strategic work modelled by the leadership team to understand the quality of provision and to inform our core and supplementary CPD programme to collaborate on the required actions.